abhay-7-7-7/ResqRoute/README.md

 5. **Optimized Emergency Care:** Predictive analytics help doctors **make faster, more accurate decisions** for treatment.

+we have added a jpeg file named symbol as an example to show what all images the program can detect

 ## Team members:
 ## Abhay Parameswer R
 ## Adithya Narayan V S